swetha679/ORM/README.md

 Clone the problem from GitHub

 ### STEP 2:
-Create a new app in Django project
+Create a new app in the Django project

 ### STEP 3:
 Enter the code for admin.py and models.py